-The applicant should write, in the fall of the year preceding the one in which admission is desired, to the Director of Admissions of Cornell University, Ithaca, N.Y., requesting the application forms for admission to the Veterinary College.
-The Director of Admissions will require a transcript of the applicant's college record and high school regents marks if a New York State high school was attended.
+The applicant should write as early as possible to the Director of Admissions of Cornell University, Ithaca, New York, requesting the application forms for admission to the Veterinary College.
+The Director of Admissions will require a transcript of the applicant's college record, and high school regents marks if a New York State high school was attended.

 The number of students that can be admitted annually is limited.
 It is likely that the number of applicants who can meet the scholastic requirements will exceed the number that can be accepted.
-In this case a Committee on Admissions of the Faculty of the Veterinary College will select those to be admitted after considering not only the formal preparation but also the available evidence bearing on each applicant's character, seriousness of purpose, and fitness for the work that he proposes to undertake.
-The committee will require a personal interview, whenever this is feasible.
+In this case a Committee on Admissions of the faculty of the Veterinary College will select those to be admitted after considering not only the formal preparation but also the available evidence bearing on each applicant's character, seriousness of purpose, and fitness for the work that he proposes to undertake.
+This committee will require a personal interview, whenever this is feasible.